palmER User Guides

 Click the snippet icon

-Look for the text quote icon at the bottom-left of the composer input area (next to the send button).
-Click it to open the snippet popover.
+Look for the snippet icon at the bottom-left of the prompt input area.
+Click it to open the snippet menu.

 Browse your snippets

-The popover shows snippets for the current category — First Prompt snippets if the chat is empty, or Follow-Up snippets if a conversation is active.
+The popover shows snippets for the current assistant — First Prompt snippets if the chat is empty, or Follow-Up snippets if a conversation is active.

 Click a snippet to insert it